dcquinche/NFTPreviewCard/README.md

 ### My process
-First we organized the HTML structure for the mobile design and we added the layouts including the hover selector.
+First we organized the HTML structure for the mobile design and we added the layouts including the hover selector on the image, title and author's name.
 Then, we put a @media to change the size of the component for a better display on the desktop design.

 ### Built with